sechvn/sechvn.github.io/_posts/2021-08-24-Tryhackme-WalkThrough.md

 I won't cover the basics of connecting to a machine on Tryhackme, as they give you everything you need to get started.
 The first step if you were conducting a penetration test on a target would be information gathering using publicly available sources or OSINT to map out an organization's network and infrastructure.
-Here we are starting with *Scanning and Enumeration* We are given an IP address of the Sweettooth Inc machine.
+Here we are starting with *Scanning and Enumeration.* We are given an IP address of the Sweettooth Inc machine.
 Our first step is to find out the services that are running on each port and whether this is a web application or a server providing another type of service like a file server.
 To do that we use a tool called Nmap that will scan all available ports on the machine.
 Nmap is a port scanner